The Type IIn SN 2025cbj coincidence with the high-energy neutrino IceCube-250421A: Observations of

 \subsubsection{ZTF photometry}

-We use photometric measurements from ZTF \citep{2019PASP..131a8003M} retrieved from the Automatic Learning for the Rapid Classification of Events (ALeRCE) alert broker \citep{2021AJ....161..242F}.
+We used photometric measurements from ZTF \citep{2019PASP..131a8003M} retrieved from the Automatic Learning for the Rapid Classification of Events (ALeRCE) alert broker \citep{2021AJ....161..242F}.
 The transient \SN (a.k.a.
 ZTF25aagbrpb) has been observed by ZTF with $g$ and $r$ filters during sky-survey operations.
 In Fig. \ref{fig:optical_lc}, we show the ZTF light curves.
-We list the measurements in Tab. \ref{tab:ztf_photometry}.
+We list the measurements in Table \ref{tab:ztf_photometry}.